abdulmukmin/RubyChallenge/README.md

 replace "api/"  with http://localhost:3000/

-Make sure ruby on rails can run propperly in your system
+Attention :
+- JSONWEBTOKEN need secret key in config/master.key, you can generate new master key by run

+        bundle exec rails runner "puts ActiveSupport::EncryptedConfiguration.generate_key"

+How to Use:
 - rails s to run
 - rake db:create to create db
 - rake db:migrate to run migration

+Make sure ruby on rails can run propperly in your system
 # Users Collection

 ## Sign Up User